All Episodes

 How did that work out for John McCain?

-You know, so um I believe that a a fearless and unapologetic and upbeat conservatism sworn to lower taxes, to reduce the size of government, to give free market and private sector solutions rather than government solutions to our problems when that is the choice.
+You know, so I believe that a fearless and unapologetic and upbeat conservatism sworn to lower taxes, to reduce the size of government, to give free market and private sector solutions rather than government solutions to our problems when that is the choice.

-Thad Mark Davison for Rush Limbaugh, how are you?
+Thad, Mark Davison for Rush Limbaugh.

 I'm good.